 Fay Canyon Trail No. 53

 This small, hidden canyon supports a diverse community of desert plants and provides good views of the surrounding cliffs.
 It dead ends at a red Supai sandstone cliff.
 Throughout Fay Canyon you can marvel at the breathtaking scenery that surrounds you.
+Please be sure to practice "Leave No Trace" principles and stay on the designated trail.

 At a Glance